Osimi-Gift/paystack-api/readme.md

 MongooseError: The `uri` parameter to `openUri()` must be a string, got "undefined".
 Make sure the first parameter to `mongoose.connect()` or `mongoose.createConnection()` is a string.

 - Fix - Wrap the uri in double quotes(make it a string)
+- Real Fix - add them config files in your heroku config variables (annoying if you have alot of secrets to add)